UTEP-CS-1/website/staging_labs/12/spec.md

 ### 1) Game Logic
 - Implement the logic for players to take turns to make moves.
 - Ensure moves are `valid` and within the board.
+{: .note }
+An invalid move would be one that is a. outside of the board or b. a space that is already taken

 - Determine and announce the game's outcome `win`, `draw`, or `ongoing`.

 ### 2) Creating the TicTacToe Class: